-An event that is seen inside a federal example can turn into a political disaster.
-GSA is providing a good example.
+An event that may be seen from inside of a federal agency can turn into a political disaster.
+GSA is providing one example as to how this can occur.

 In an era with the real rate of unemployment running at about 18%, government deficits totaling more than $15 trillion and growing at more than $1 trillion each year, and a presidential election year in which the current administration is under fire for setting records for spending more money in the shortest time than any administration in history, a lavish conference featuring a federal agency spending money like it has no end is bound to create political problems.